BeyondTheClouds/enoslib/README.rst

 Join us on gitter :  |Gitter|

 EnOSlib helps you to drive your experiments on various infrastructures.
-To do so, most of your experiment logic is made *reusable* by EnOSlib (gettin resources, launching remote actions, deploying side analysis stacks ...)
+To do so, most of your experiment logic is made *reusable* by EnOSlib (getting resources, launching remote actions, deploying side analysis stacks ...)

 More pragmatically, with EnOSlib, you can iterate on your application